daveRendon/DevCamp/HOL/java/06-appinsights/README.md

     > This file allows you to configure what is tracked by ApplicationInsights and how it is communicated to Azure.
 There is documentation on [the .NET version](https://azure.microsoft.com/en-us/documentation/articles/app-insights-configuration-with-applicationinsights-config/), but this should be checked against the [Java SDK repository](https://github.com/Microsoft/ApplicationInsights-Java)
     >

-1. Run your application and in the navigate around several pages to generate sample telementry.
+1. Run your application and in the navigate around several pages to generate sample telemetry.

 1. Back in the Azure Portal, refresh the browser tab (or click **Refresh** from the top toolbar) until you see data appear.